Annytomica/Portfolio/README.md

 ## Credits
 I would like to acknowledge and thank the following people and resources used in the creation of this site.
 ### Content
--	[W3schools.com]() was used repeatedly for tutorial guidance on responsive design, CSS flex properties, html character entities and insertion of youtube video.
+-	[W3schools.com](https://www.w3schools.com/) was used repeatedly for tutorial guidance on responsive design, CSS flex properties, html character entities and insertion of youtube video.
--	[Medium.com]() was used for guidance on image swapping for small screens and cool features to use in README.md <links>
+-	[Medium.com](https://medium.com/) was used for guidance on image swapping for small screens and cool features to use in README.md
--	Code for responsive nav bar was taken from the Code Institute [Love Running]() walkthrough project. <link>
+-	Code for responsive nav bar was taken from the Code Institute Love Running walkthrough project.
+The code can be found [here](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/3.5b-toggling-a-dropdown-menu)
--	Code for hiding text on small screens - used for publications page to hide authors - was taken from [W3schools.com]() <link>
+-	Code for hiding text on small screens in the midle of paragraphs - used for publications page to hide authors - was taken from W3.org.
+The code can be found [here](https://www.w3.org/WAI/WCAG22/Techniques/css/C7)
--	The icons in the footer and navbar are from [Font Awesome]()
+-	The icons in the footer and navbar are from [Font Awesome](https://fontawesome.com/)
 -	The form content submission validator was taken from Code Institute course content

 ### Media
--	The youtube video that explains ALS used on portfolio page was created by ….
+-	The youtube video that explains ALS used on portfolio page was created by [Nature Video](https://www.youtube.com/@NatureVideoChannel)
--	The illustration in the genome engineering project was created by Megan Abel – iammeganabel.com.
-Megan granted permission for use.
+-	The illustration in the genome engineering project was created by Megan Abel – [iammeganabel.com.](https://iammeganabel.com/) Megan granted permission for use.
 -	The Github summary bar used in README.md is from [shields.io](https://shields.io/badges/)
 -	All other media used is property of Anny Devoy

 ### Acknowledgements
 Design inspiration was taken from:
-- blogs about portfolio site design at [Hostinger](https://www.hostinger.co.uk/tutorials/web-developer-portfolio), [freecodecamp](https://www.freecodecamp.org/news/15-web-developer-portfolios-to-inspire-you-137fb1743cae/) and [careerfoundry](https://careerfoundry.com/en/blog/data-analytics/data-analytics-portfolio-examples/) <link>
+- blogs about portfolio site design at [Hostinger](https://www.hostinger.co.uk/tutorials/web-developer-portfolio), [freecodecamp](https://www.freecodecamp.org/news/15-web-developer-portfolios-to-inspire-you-137fb1743cae/) and [careerfoundry](https://careerfoundry.com/en/blog/data-analytics/data-analytics-portfolio-examples/)
-- The portfolio sites of [Tim Hopper](https://tdhopper.com/), [Ger Inberg](https://gerinberg.com/)and [Denise Chandler](https://denisechandler.com/)
+- The portfolio sites of [Tim Hopper](https://tdhopper.com/), [Ger Inberg](https://gerinberg.com/) and [Denise Chandler](https://denisechandler.com/)
 - [Adham Danaway](https://www.adhamdannaway.com/), whose portfolio website concept was simple, beautiful and many design concepts translated perfectly for the two split roles of Anny Devoy

 My mentor, Medale Oluwafemi, for his invaluable guidance and feedback.